adepennart/Malaria_Case_Study/README.md

 cp plasmodium_yoelii.gtf /tmp/Prediction/
 ```
 ## Genome Filtration
-Haemoproteus_tartakovskyi is a parasite and the genome file is heavily contaminated with the hosts DNA, therefore a filtration in in order.
-The genome will be filtered
+Haemoproteus_tartakovskyi is a parasite and the genome file is heavily contaminated with the hosts DNA, bird DNA, therefore a filtration in in order.
+The genome will be filtered by minimum genome size and maximum GC content:

+* minimum genome size = 3000
+* maximum GC content = 30%

 ```bash
 #Make directory
 cd ..